Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Introduction

 taking the value $+\infty$ if $F^N$ has no density (or its density has no gradient in the case of $I$).
 Both $H$ and $F$ are convex and lower-semicontinuous for the weak convergence of probabilities, which is very convenient in our setting.
-Their nice behavior comes from the super-additivity property: for any symmetric (definition recalled in the next section) probability $F^N$ on $\mathbb{R}^{3N}$, and any $1\leq j \leq N$, if $F^{N:j}$ is the $j$-th marginal of $F^N$,
+Their nice behavior comes from the following \textit{super-additivity} property: for any symmetric probability $F^N$ on $\mathbb{R}^{3N}$, and any $1\leq j \leq N$, if $F^{N:j}$ is the $j$-th marginal of $F^N$,